bihealth/sodar-docker-compose/README.md

 $ docker exec -it sodar-docker-compose_sodar-web_1 python /usr/src/app/manage.py createsuperuser
 ```

-### 4. Create

 ### 5. Use SODAR

-Visit the website at `https://<your-host>/` and login with the account `root` and password `changeme`.
+Visit the website at `https://<your-host>/` and login with the account `root` and password you provided for the ```createsuperuser``` comand.
 There will be a warning about self-signed certificates, see [TLS/SSL Certificates](#tlsssl-certificates) below on how to deal with this.
-You can change it in the `Django Admin` (available from the menu with the little user icon on the top right).
+You can change it in the `Django Admin` (available from the user menu on the top right corner of the UI).
-You can also use the Django Administration interface to create new user records.
+You can also use the Django Administration interface to create new user accounts.

 ## Anatomy of this Repository